bistrulli/SOGA/Manual/ReproducibilityGuide.md

 ## Contents Of the Package

-- The folder "experiments" contains the scripts and data to reproduce the main results of of the paper (i.e., Table 3, Table 4, Table 5, Table 6).
+- The folder "experiments" contains the scripts and data to reproduce the main results of the paper (i.e., Table 2, Table 3, Table 4, Table 5, Table 6).
 - The folder "grammars" contains the file with the grammar of SOGA (SOGA.g4) and the two sub-grammars ASGMT (ASGMT.g4) and TRUNC (TRUNC.g4).
 - The folder "programs" contains the scripts of the models analyzed in the paper, divided by tools and experimental campaigns.
 - The folder "src" contains the code implementing the tool SOGA, whose usage is described below;